 May 5, 2000 marked a rare planetary alignment of the sun, moon and five planets (see NASA chart ) dubbed a “Menorah Alignment” (a menorah has seven lamps).
 Such cosmic alignments are perennial inspirations for doomsday dates (2012 is based on another rare alignment) and this one was no different.
 Richard Noone was one person so concerned about it that he authored a book in 1997 titled "5/5/2000 Ice: the Ultimate Disaster" to explain why.
 Noone believed that the Antarctic ice mass would be three miles thick by May 5, 2000 and this ice would be shifted by a pole shift right to the equator.
 Noone argued that previous pole shifts had caused previous ice ages and "almost unimaginable results" would happen again.

-I never read the book, but I wonder if he addressed why the stronger alignment of all nine planets in 1982 as detailed The Jupiter Effect did not cause any catastrophes.
+I never read the book, but I wonder if he addressed why the stronger alignment of all nine planets in 1982 as detailed in The Jupiter Effect did not cause any catastrophes?

 2003 – Planet X